 The Paul Mellon Centre is aware of its obligations under the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.
 It is committed to processing your data securely and transparently and will only use it legally and responsibly.
 You can find our Data Protection and Records Management policies online.

-This privacy notice explains how The Paul Mellon Centre (“we”, “our”, “us”) processes the personal data of individuals who attend our events; apply for one of our grants or fellowships; or receive communications from us via our mailing list (“you”, “your”).
+This privacy notice explains how The Paul Mellon Centre (“we”, “our”, “us”) processes the personal data of individuals who attend our events; apply for one of our grants or fellowships; enter, or verify an entrant for, the Write on Art competition or receive communications from us via our mailing list (“you”, “your”).
 It describes how we process your personal data in the circumstances described in this privacy notice where we are a data controller in respect of your personal data, including what information we collect from you, what we do with it and with whom it might be shared.

 If you have any questions about how the Paul Mellon Centre manages personal information please contact us.